College and Career

-MAS students take college trips at least twice a year, beginning in their sixth-grade year through 11th grade--all at no charge to families.
+MAS students take college trips at least once a year, beginning in their 6th grade year through 12th grade—all at no charge to families.
 We do this to give them several opportunities to see many different kinds of schools: two-year and four-year institutions, private colleges, state universities, small schools, and large schools.
 By seeing different campuses in person, students can begin the process of deciding which school will best meet their academic needs.

-We also guide our students to think beyond the academics.
+We also guide our students to think beyond academics.
 While on campus, students tour dorms to see college living options firsthand.
-They visit the financial aid or scholarship office to learn about how to pay for college.
-They step inside actual classrooms and lecture halls to see how class size varies from school to school, to help them consider how this factors into their decision.
-They also visit various student services on campus, like the student clinic, library, student activities office, and more to help them understand college life.
+They visit the financial aid or scholarship office to learn how to pay for college.
+They step inside actual classrooms and lecture halls to see how class size varies from school to school and to help them consider how these factors impact their decision.
+They also visit various student services on campus, such as the student clinic, library, student activities office, student support offices, and more to help them understand college life.

 As students enter high school, we further specialize college tours by department or major, to help students as they narrow down options for majors they’re interested in and programs different schools offer.

-Beginning in their sophomore year of high school, all MAS students take two practice SAT exams each year and at least one actual SAT.
-MAS teachers are trained in SAT prep strategies to ensure our students have the tools they need to be successful in this gatekeeper college entrance exam.
+The New Mexico Public Education Department recently announced the use of PSAT and SAT as the state high school graduation assessment.
+This is great news to our students!
+Prior to this announcement, MAS was already providing students with opportunities to take both the PSAT their sophomore year and the SAT in their junior and senior year.
+We will continue to offer these exams twice per year, although now, these tests serve two purposes: a high school graduation requirement and a college admissions requirement!
+Beginning in 9th grade, MAS students and teachers begin preparing students for these tests with test taking strategies and practice tests to ensure our students have the tools they need to be successful in this gatekeeper college entrance exam.
 While we agree that test scores are not everything, we also know that SAT scores can determine whether students are accepted into the college of their choice; our goal is that no MAS student is turned away from a college opportunity simply because they can’t earn a high enough score.
 We strive to open doors of opportunity for our students, and we know students must succeed on the SAT.

 Dual Credit Courses